 For a dog-friendly museum around Alice Springs, head south of town to the National Road Transport Museum.
 This is actually four museums in one, including the Shell Rimula Wall of Fame, Kenworth Dealer Hall of Fame, Old Ghan Train Museum and RSL Military Museum.
 The massive trucks on display are particularly impressive.

-It’s quite a large museum – allow plenty of time for your visit, keeping in mind the earlier closing time on weekends, with last entry at 1:30pm.
+It’s quite a large museum – allow plenty of time for your visit.
+Also note the museum is currently closed on Saturdays.
 A single ticket gives you access to all museums.
 I’ve been assured by recent visitors that the museum complex is completely dog-friendly.

-The cafe onsite has been “temporarily” closed for a few years, but it’s still possible to camp next to the museum for a nightly fee, with pets also welcome.
+The cafe onsite has been “temporarily” closed for a few years, but I believe it’s reopening during the 2026 dry season.
+It’s also possible to camp next to the museum for a nightly fee, with pets also welcome.

 A former cattle station, Owen Springs Reserve is located southwest of Alice Springs and is popular for 4WDing and bush camping.
 While pets are prohibited in the northern part of the reserve, they are permitted south of Waterhouse Range, on a leash.